 - Head online – I go to YouTube

 Just search for “how to beat level 57 in Candy Crush” and watch a video of some genius who knows how to beat that level.

 Either you go spend the time watching someone who knows how to do it or you pay the money to take you to the next level.

 Guess what, it’s the same with organizing.
 You start to get wins and you are flying through your house.
 You will want to spend more time organizing your house because you are having such success.

 Equally, when you get frustrated and your laundry room is driving you bananas, you are going to start figuring out how to beat that laundry room.
 Someone has to win the battle and you want it to be you.
 You get so determined that once it is complete, you have a sense of satisfaction and can give yourself permission to go and do something else with your time.

 When you’re in the middle of January and you’re going to tackle the front hall closet or the laundry room, for example, just like in Candy Crush, you have two choices:

 You can go online and find many resources and people that can help you.
 For example, on Pinterest or YouTube, you can see spaces that have been organized by others and watch how they do it.

-It is designed to systematically organize your entire house in 100 days.
-Don't worry, it comes with a lifetime membership so you don't have to commit to do all 100 days IN 100 days.
+It is designed to systematically organize your entire house in 1 year.
+Don’t worry, it comes with a lifetime membership so you don’t have to commit to doing it all in 1 year.
 You can skip days and go back to them and do this over and over again.
-We do the program 3 times a year.